What is Regenerative Branding?

 Successful regenerative branding will unleash the brand as a dynamic shaper of culture and enabler of positive behavior change.
 Regenerative brands are adaptable to changing norms and emerging possibilities.
 It may show up as invitations for creative co-creation with consumers or movement leaders, or collaboration with peers to solve a hairy industry challenge in service of a better future for all.

 We’re impressed by the moves The North Face has made in recent years to embrace inclusivity and empower more people to explore the outdoors.
 Even our work with them to create The North Face Renewed recognized that refurbished apparel was not only a sustainability move, it was a way to make their gear more accessible to customers at a lower price point and build a more inclusive culture for outdoor exploration.
-Recently, the brand created The Explore Fund Council to bring a more inclusive, co-creative approach to grantmaking, funding organizations like Adaptive Climbing Group and Native Women Running.
-Fast Company reports, “The company’s revenues have climbed in tandem, jumping 33% in its 2022 fiscal year to $2.46 billion.”
+Since then the brand has created The Explore Fund Council to bring a more inclusive, co-creative approach to grantmaking, funding organizations like Adaptive Climbing Group and Native Women Running, and they introduced the Allyship in the Outdoors course to lower barriers for people of color in the outdoors.
+These investments in cultural relevance, not just trend-chasing, have helped The North Face’s revenues climb even when other brands in the VF portfolio struggled.

 5 Regenerative Brands to Watch